 Neighbours bets

-If you want to cover just 5 numbers in a row on the wheel, bet on the middle number on the racetrack, or announce your number ‘and the neighbours’.
+A neighbours bet is one of my favourite roulette betting options, as it allows you to cover 5 numbers in a row on the wheel.
+To do that, place a chip on the middle number of the 5 you want to cover, using the racetrack section of the roulette table.
 The resulting bet is exactly the same as placing 5 straight-up bets on single numbers.

 Final bets